Japanese occupation of Nauru: Military works

 The organization of the island's defences was the first task of the occupiers.
 They sited 152 mm artillery pieces around the coast and placed 12.7 mm anti-aircraft machine guns on Command Ridge.
 They built pillboxes on the beach, bunkers further inland, and an underground hospital.
 Their main work was the construction of an airstrip (which, after the war, formed the basis of Nauru International Airport).
-To build it, they brought in 1,500 Japanese and Korean workers, as well as using Nauruans, Gilbertese, and Chinese as forced labour.
+To build it, they brought in 1,500 Japanese and Korean workers, besides using the Nauruans, Gilbertese, and Chinese as forced labour.
 The creation of the airstrip on the narrow coastal belt led to the expulsion of many natives from the districts of Boe and Yaren, where the best lands of the island were located.
 The airfield became operational in January 1943.
 Work on airstrips in Meneng and Anabar was begun but never completed.

 One of the goals of the Japanese in invading Nauru had been the takeover of the island's strategic phosphate industry.
 A few days after their landing on 29 August 1942, the occupiers brought in 72 employees of the Nanyo Kohatsu Kabushiki Kaisha (South Sea Development Company) to assess the condition of the mining facilities sabotaged by the Australians before their departure.
 They recovered some machinery parts and ordered some Chinese to start collecting phosphate; however, in June 1943 the employees left, after some friction with the military.
 No shipments of phosphate appear to have been loaded during the Japanese occupation.

 Because of the distance between Kwajalein and Nauru (more than 600 nm), on 15 February 1943, the Gilbert Islands, Ocean Island and Nauru were removed from the 6th Base Force in Kwajalein and replaced under a new 3rd Special Base Force with headquarters in Betio, with Admiral Saichirō Tomonari (友成佐市郎) replacing Keisuke Matsuo.
 Because of the loss of his command, Matsuo committed seppuku on 2 May 1943.
 Nauru was therefore used only as a link in the chain of Japanese defences in the Central Pacific Ocean.